 In March of each year, LSC publishes in the Federal Register the geographical service areas in competition and the funding available for each of those service areas.
-The funding estimates for 2020 are based on current FY2019 funding.
-LSC may require successful applicants to submit revised budgets and applications based on the final FY 2020 appropriation.
+The funding estimates for 2020 are based on current FY 2019 funding.
+LSC may require successful applicants to submit revised budgets and applications based on the FY 2020 appropriation.
 Additionally, LSC reserves the right to provide funding in graduated amounts to assist new recipients with start-up and transition.
-The funding estimates, based on the current FY2019 funding, can be viewed here.
+The funding estimates, based on the current FY 2019 funding, can be viewed here.

-Request for Proposals (RFP)
+REQUEST FOR PROPOSALS (RFP)

-In April of each year, LSC issues an RFP announcing that it is requesting applications for its Basic Field Grants.
+In May of each year, LSC issues the Post-PQV RFP announcing that it is requesting applications for its Basic Field Grants.
 The RFP contains detailed application instructions, the 2020 Basic Field Grant Terms and Conditions, and Grant Certification Form.